 The hardest part when you start posting on social media is going to be finding the right balance between promotional posts and engaging posts .
 Promotional posts are useful for promoting your products, venue and events.
 However, you must make sure to involve your audience.
 If you just put your brand all the time, without really engaging your customers, they will get bored.

 One of your main goals is to spark envy and curiosity in your followers.
 To do so, there is no secret, just work on your visuals!
 The higher the quality of a photo and its staging, the more people will be able to imagine themselves in your restaurant.

 Consider varying the content of your posts.
 Ask your audience questions, share information on allergens, talk about your produce, communicate your vegetarian/vegan products, etc. The important thing is to vary the topics and deliver value to your audience .

 Try to post once a day or at least a few times a week to let your customers know that you are there.
 Your posts will indicate to your customers that you are open and ready to serve them.

 If you are not used to posting every day, it can be difficult to manage at first.
 Don't ask yourself too many questions.
 The key is to not think too much and to just post.

 Reputation management is essential for a restaurant.
 A bad unanswered review can mean that countless potential customers will read it, and wonder if they should really come to your restaurant.
 Fortunately, 71% of users say they're more likely to recommend a business that responds quickly to them on social media.

 So, if a customer has left a review about your restaurant, whether positive or negative, respond to them ASAP .
 If you respond quickly and politely to a negative comment, emphasizing that you have taken the comment into account, the negative review may be withdrawn by the user.

 Watch out for influencer accounts with lots of followers but little engagement.
-It can be that some influencers virtually boost their number of followers , which is why you will have to keep an eye on the number of reactions on a post.
+Some influencers virtually boost their number of followers, which you can get around by viewing the number of reactions on their posts.